 Noting that few databases on IT systems used in academia were available, he decided, in 2014, to create one himself.
 From the beginning, the objective was clear: becoming the reference for institutions, consultants and companies to guide their decisions.

-Almost seven years later, LISTedTECH has the most extensive databases for IT systems used in education.
+Almost nine years later, ListEdTech has the most extensive databases for IT systems used in education.
 The company’s pace of expansion is impressive.
-During the first year of operation, it took on average six months to add a new product category to the database.
+During the first year of operation, it took an average of six months to add a new product category to the database.
 In 2021, thanks to a team of 20 employees scattered across Asia, Europe and North America, the same task is done in less than 30 days.

 A diverse, specialized team